List of chromosomes

 royal illness

-F8/F9: These genes are involved in blood coagulation and associated with haemophilia.
+F8/F9: These genes are involved in blood coagulation and, if defective, are associated with haemophilia.
 The illness became infamous when Tsarevitch Alexis Nikolaïevitch of Russia suffered from it; it was transmitted to him from his great grand-mother, Queen Victoria of England.

 a taxi for copper